villekf/OMEGA-doc/docs/source/algorithms.rst

 TV
 ^^

 TV is "special" since it actually contains several different variations.
 See TV PROPERTIES for the parameters.
 Note that for proximal TV, see Proximal TV.
+This is the gradient-based TV.

 First is the "TV type", ``options.TVtype``.
 Types 1 and 2 are identical if no anatomical weighting is used.
 Type 3 is the hyperbolic prior if no anatomical weighting is used.
 Type 6 is a weighted TV prior.
 TV type 4 is the Lange prior.

-A complete list and explanation of the TV types:
+| A complete list and explanation of the TV types:

-Type 1: Regular isotropic TV if no anatomical weighting is used.
+| Type 1: Regular isotropic TV if no anatomical weighting is used.
 Based on: https://doi.org/10.1007/s10851-017-0749-x

-Type 2: Regular isotropic TV if no anatomical weighting is used.
+| Type 2: Regular isotropic TV if no anatomical weighting is used.
 Based on: https://doi.org/10.1109/TMI.2016

-Type 3: Hyperbolic prior if no anatomical weighting is used, use hyperbolic prior instead in such cases.
+| Type 3: Hyperbolic prior if no anatomical weighting is used, use hyperbolic prior instead in such cases.
 Type 3 is not recommended!
 Based on: https://doi.org/10.1088/0031-9155/60/6/2145

-Type 4: Modified Lange prior.
+| Type 4: Modified Lange prior.
 Does not support anatomical weighting.
 Based on: https://doi.org/10.1109/TMI.2019.2898271 and https://doi.org/10.1109/42.61759

-Type 5: N/A
+| Type 5: N/A

-Type 6: Weighted TV.
+| Type 6: Weighted TV.
 Does not support anatomical weighting.
 Based on: https://doi.org/10.1088/0031-9155/57/23/7923

 Since this applies to the "gradient"-based TV, the smooting term can be adjusted (``options.TVsmoothing``).
 This smoothing term should not be zero as it prevents division by zero.
 Larger values lead to smoother images.